 Please note: the residency takes place on a small homestead with well-behaved chickens, ducks and dogs.
 Our dogs Chester, a border collie, and Brunni, a dachshund will be around, so if that is uncomfortable for you, this residency will not be the right fit.

 The setting is beautiful and quiet, yet only 10 minutes from groceries and other amenities.
-You will need - and want - a car so you can enjoy the area including the many fibre related supply stores in the area.
+It would be preferable to have a car so you can enjoy the area including the many fibre related supply stores in the area.

 At Willow Pond Residency, we believe in skill-building and purposeful creation, but your time is yours.
 You’re free to set goals and finish projects, or, be process-oriented - your choice.
 Your host, Yvonne Iten-Scott, is an experienced and internationally-regarded fibre artist and instructor, and she will be available for guidance, questions and support - more below.

-The kitchen is set up for simple, light cooking for everyday rather than elaborate meals.
+The kitchens are set up for simple, light cooking for everyday rather than elaborate meals.
 Standard groceries as well as health food stores and country markets are all within a 10-minute drive.

 “This is an incredibly well-equipped, innovative and supportive residency I feel lucky I could be a part of!
 I’ve looked high and low, and it’s one of those really hard to find things: an affordable, fibre-focused residency with onsite accommodation and a really generous and experienced host.

 In the four weeks I spent here, I was able to deep dive into several projects and experiment with others.
-With Yvonne’s help, I used the studio electric wool carder, rigid heddle loom, rug hooking and proddy equipment, wet felting equipment, as well as her big tables to make some bigger works.
+With Yvonne’s help, I used the studio electric wool carder, rigid heddle loom, rug hooking and proddy equipment, wet felting tools, as well as her big tables to create the biggest tapestry I've made to date!

 Bonus: all the magazines and books for a massive shot of inspiration!
 The accommodations are great too - extra marks for a very comfy bed and beautiful nature all around.
 I hope and plan to be back very soon.”